 Division of Humanities

-Our faculty train students to be able to adapt and respond to challenges, to effectively analyze and create solutions for problems, and to exercise not only sound, but also moral and ethical judgments.
+Our faculty trains students to be able to adapt and respond to challenges, to effectively analyze and create solutions for problems, and to exercise not only sound, but also moral and ethical judgments.
 Graduates from our programs in the Division of Humanities have flourished in business, government and in the non-profit sector.
-Many of our graduates have successfully pursued graduate education in law, public policy and business administration.
+Many graduates successfully pursue paths in graduate school, ministry work, law, medicine, and more.

 Students can earn a bachelor's degree in the following majors:

-- General Studies - Students design their own curriculum within the University's guidelines.
-General Studies majors will choose three major disciplines of study and must complete 12 credit hours in each area
+- Interdisciplinary Studies - Students design their own curriculum within the University's guidelines.
+Interdisciplinary Studies majors will choose three major disciplines of study and must complete 12 credit hours in each area

 - History- Encourages students to analyze history from political, economic, social and intellectual perspectives.